 - Successful completion of nursing prerequisites with a minimum grade of "C" (2.0) in each course (see below).

-- Submission of an acceptable application (i.e. satisfactory references and health form).
+- Submission of an acceptable application (i.e. health form).

 Required Prerequisite Courses